 Prep the Canvas

 It is not mandatory but advised to prepare the canvas with a layer of gesso.
 Even if the canvas is pre-coated, another coating of gesso will help the paint adhere better.
-If you have never used gesso, here are the basic steps:
+If you have never used gesso, here are the basic steps on how to use it.

-Move the brush in a single direction avoid any brush marks.
+3. Move the brush in a single direction avoid any brush marks.
 You should add more water only if brush does not move smoothly over the surface.
-Leave it for a day to dry.
-Clean your brush well with water or brush soap.

 Take a plastic cup and insert medium in every cup.
 Paint and Medium ratio can be 1:7 or 1:8 for an artist grade paint.
 You can add a little water when needed to get it to the right consistency.